mende1/dotfiles/README.md

 - Button padding to 5px
 - Horizontal offset to 1px
 - Mark the ***User System Foreground Colors*** option.
+- Mark off the Draw Separator between Title bar and Window
 - Gradient Intensity to 25%
 - Background Opacity to 92%
 - In "Window Corners" tab, raise the Corner radius to 12px.

+In "Title Buttons" Tab, leave just the minimize and close buttons.